syberia/tundra/README.md

 Tundra
 ======

-Tundra provides a standardized container format for classifiers developed in R
+SuperTundra provides a standardized container format for classifiers developed in R